Kerry's Garden 2012, January through May

 See photos and commentary on Kerry's garden in 2012.

 You hear me talk about my garden every month in the newsletter, so I thought I would show you a few photos so you could actually see what I am doing.
-I will periodically add new photos.
-You can also see photos of my garden from 2008, 2009, 2010 and 2011.
-Please note that most of the plants in my containers will not be available at retail garden centers until spring 2013.
-The photo at left is of Miranda and I at Christmas.
+Please note that the photo at left is of Miranda and I at Christmas.

 Kerry lives and gardens in central Missouri on 10 acres, half of which is a rocky wooded hillside.
 She and her husband bought their house in 2005.
 They now live mere miles from the small family farm where she grew up, near her hometown of around 300.
 Both of her grandmothers and her mother loved flowers and passed this passion on to her and she plans on passing this on to her daughter.
 She expects her garden to continue to grow as she has time to add to and improve existing beds.
 Kerry has a BS in Horticulture from the University of Missouri and an MS in Horticultural Science with a minor in Plant Breeding from the University of Minnesota.
 After graduation she lived for 5 years on the Central Coast of California before returning to the Midwest.